Showing posts with label Lk.14. Show all posts

 Mark 9.43-50, Matthew 5.13, Luke 14.34-35.

-If you’ve ever heard someone called “the salt of the earth,” usually they mean a decent person—but kinda ordinary.
-And no, that’s not what Jesus meant when he coined the phrase “salt of the earth.”
-Or as I translated it, “the earth’s salt.”
+If you’ve ever heard someone called “the salt of the earth,” usually they mean an ordinary but decent person.
+And no, that’s not what Jesus meant when he coined the phrase “salt of the earth”—or as I translated it, “the earth’s salt.”
 I’ve no idea how it evolved from a remarkable person to an unremarkable person.
+When Jesus uses it in his Sermon on the Mount, he means remarkable.

 Mark 9.49-50 KWL